zamaex96/Aqua-sense/README.md

 - **`inRange()`:** Checks if a value falls within a specified range.

 #### Overall Purpose
-- The sketch is designed for sensor data processing, employing various combining techniques for robust communication, and providing visual feedback through an LED.
+- The sketch is designed for sensor data processing, employing various combining techniques for robust communication.
 - It likely serves as part of a larger system for data transmission or control in an embedded environment like Arduino.
 - Modifications can be made to tailor the code to specific application requirements.
 - **Application Context:** Designed for robust sensor data processing and communication in an Arduino environment.